 The terms product range and product line are often used interchangeably, which can cause confusion.
 Although the two terms are closely related, product line is used more specifically for the different variations of one specific product whereas a product range is broader and can include complementary products.

-For example, a company’s hair care product range may include a line of shampoos addressing different consumer pain points such as curly hair, color treated hair, damaged hair, etc.
+For example, a company’s hair care product range may include a line of shampoos addressing different consumer pain points such as curly hair, colour treated hair, damaged hair, etc.

 Product range examples